 - Principles of Brevity: A communication should be brief i.e. just necessary and sufficient.
 Repetition and over-explanation are likely to destroy the actual meaning and importance of the message.
 Moreover, the reader may feel disturbed by receiving a long message.

 - The principle of Simplicity: Message should be given using simple and familiar words.
 Vague and technical words should be avoided.
 Simple words are easy to understand and help the receiver to respond quickly.

 - The principle of Compass: The communication net should cover the whole organization.
 The concerned people must know “What exactly they need and “When they need it.
-And an effective communication will serve such.
+And effective communication will serve such.

 - The principle of Integrity: Communication should consider the level of people, principles & objectives of an Organization to create a network or chain.
-Such network will provide a better field of internal and external communication.
+Such a network will provide a better field of internal and external communication.

 - The principle of strategic use of Informal Organization: The most effective communication results when managers use the informal organization as a complementary to formal communication, e.g. arranging sports, cultural function & dinner for the employees can be informal organization.

 - The principle of Feedback: To provide a message to the receiver is not a complete communication.
 The response from a receiver is essential.
 Therefore feedback is required for communication to be effective.

 - The principle of Alternativeness: Effective listening is important in communication otherwise communication will be ineffective and useless.

 - The principle of language control: The sender should be careful in selecting proper words and forming sentences, words and structured sentences are the keys to making the effective communication.

 If we follow these above principles of effective communication we can make communication effective easily.